Achievable logoAchievable logo

 =−2x21−4x21

-In most cases, the faster approach will be the one that avoids the quotient rule.
+In many problems, the faster approach is the one that avoids the quotient rule.

 Solution